UX audit, otherwise known as UX review, is an invaluable asset to a business’s success.

 Similarly, it’s always a good idea not to limit interviews to higher management.
 Employees have a detailed understanding of a narrow field that they’re responsible for.
 Their opinions and observations can greatly benefit the audit.

 These help form a detailed and all-encompassing list of goals and priorities.

-This is probably the most informative part of the audit.
-Running a survey or an interview with your target audience can reveal a host of minor issues.
+User surveys and interviews are probably one of the most informative parts of the audit.
+Running a survey or an interview with your target audience can reveal a host of issues: both huge and minor.

 Carefully studying a website’s traffic can reveal much about the product.
 Metrics like bounce rates can tell us how well the users’ expectations are met.
 On-page time (a.k.a. dwell time) reflects how much or how little users engage with your content.

 Sophisticated tools like Google Analytics can be turned into a UX barometer when used right.
 As a business, it's essential to continuously collect this data to understand trends.